New insights and perspectives on the natural gradient method: Abstract

 \section{Abstract}

 Natural gradient descent is an optimization method traditionally motivated from the perspective of information geometry, and works well for many applications as an alternative to stochastic gradient descent.
-In this paper we critically analyze this method and its properties, and show how it can be viewed as a type of approximate 2nd-order optimization method, where the Fisher information matrix used to compute the natural gradient direction can be viewed as an approximation of the Hessian.
-This perspective turns out to have significant implications for how to design a practical and robust version of the method.
-Among our various other contributions is a thorough analysis of the convergence speed of natural gradient descent and more general stochastic methods, a critical examination of the oft-used ``empirical" approximation of the Fisher matrix, and an analysis of the (approximate) parameterization invariance property possessed by the method, which we show still holds for certain other choices of the curvature matrix, but notably not the Hessian.
+In this paper we critically analyze this method and its properties, and show how it can be viewed as a type of 2nd-order optimization method, with the Fisher information matrix acting as a substitute for the Hessian.
+In many important cases, the Fisher information matrix is shown to be equivalent to the Generalized Gauss-Newton matrix, which both approximates the Hessian, but also has certain properties that favor its use over the Hessian.
+This perspective turns out to have significant implications for the design of a practical and robust natural gradient optimizer, as it motivates the use of techniques like trust regions and Tikhonov regularization.
+Additionally, we make a series of contributions to the understanding of natural gradient and 2nd-order methods, including: a thorough analysis of the convergence speed of stochastic natural gradient descent (and more general stochastic 2nd-order methods) as applied to convex quadratics, a critical examination of the oft-used ``empirical" approximation of the Fisher matrix, and an analysis of the (approximate) parameterization invariance property possessed by natural gradient methods (which we show also holds for certain other curvature matrices, but notably not the Hessian).

-\section{Introduction and overview}
+\section{Introduction and Overview}

 The natural gradient descent approach, pioneered by Amari and collaborators \citep[e.g.][]{natural_efficient}, is a popular alternative to traditional gradient descent methods which has received a lot of attention over the past several decades, motivating many new and related approaches.
-It has been successfully applied to a variety of problems such as blind source separation \citep{amari1998adaptive}, reinforcement learning \citep{peters2008natural}, and neural network training \citep{ng_adaptive,K-FAC}.
+It has been successfully applied to a variety of problems such as blind source separation \citep{amari1998adaptive}, reinforcement learning \citep{peters2008natural}, and neural network training \citep[e.g.][]{ng_adaptive,K-FAC,desjardins2015natural}.